 Department of Hospitality and Tourism Management

 “The HTM department opened my eyes to the opportunities in the hospitality industry.
 With supportive professors and an active community, I was able to network and build relationships with professionals while attending class.
-The department encouraged us to get involved in our industry, which left me confident and prepared for the workforce when I graduated.”
+The department encouraged us to get involved, which left me confident and prepared for the workforce when I graduated.”

 View all Academic Programs offered by Grand Valley State University